tidyverse/dplyr/revdep/README-f-revdep.md

 >   ##Evaluate all combinations of 3, 4, 5 and 6 items drawn from 10 items.
 >   data(turf_ex_data)
 >   ex1 <- turf(turf_ex_data, 10, 3:6)
-Error in cbind_all(x) : cannot convert object to a data frame
+Error in cbind_all(x) : Argument 2: must have names
 Calls: turf -> cbind -> cbind -> bind_cols -> cbind_all -> .Call
 Execution halted